Rural Housing Service, USDA.

 Submission of GRRHP Applications: Notification letters will instruct lenders to contact the Rural Development State Office immediately following notification of selection to schedule required agency reviews.

 Rural Development State Office staff will work with lenders in the development of an application package.
-In response to the Notice, lenders must submit a response to the office address identified in the Notice for the scoring and ranking of a proposed GRRHP project.
+In response to the NOFA, lenders must submit a NOFA response to the office address identified in the NOFA for the scoring and ranking of a proposed GRRHP project.
 The lender must provide the requested information concerning the project, to establish the purpose of the proposed project, its location, and how it meets the established priorities for funding.
 The Agency will determine the highest ranked responses based on priority criteria and a threshold score.

-Notice responses will at least include the following [but the Agency, at its sole discretion, may request additional information]:
+NOFA responses will at least include the following [but the Agency, at its sole discretion, may request additional information]:

 (1) The Project